 2 SIMPLE SERVE BOOSTERS

-The serve is not a complicated stroke, but it can be prone to break down under pressure in matches.
-It’s important therefore to understand the key elements of the serve so that under pressure you can focus on 1 or 2 things that will make it work for you.
+The serve is not a complicated stroke, but it can be prone to breaking down under pressure in matches.
+Therefore, it’s important to understand the key elements of the serve so that, under pressure, you can focus on one or two things that will make it work for you.

 Here are the 2 key elements I recommend you focus on when under pressure in matches.
-Each of the two elements, if done correctly, will cover any problems you may be having with your serve.
+If done correctly, each of the two elements will cover any problems you may be having with your serve.

 THE FRONT FOOT